huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 of the cached records TTL, and thus sufficiently small to impede most replay attacks.

-## Privacy Issues With Session Resume
+## Privacy Issues With Session Resumption

 The QUIC session resume mechanism reduces the cost of re-establishing sessions and enables 0-RTT data.
 There is a linkability issue associated with session